OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 - **Flexible Exit Options**: Unlike traditional investments, you're not locked into a single outcome.
 You can convert to OHM if it's profitable, wait for full redemption if you prefer certainty, or exit early if you need liquidity.

 - **Risk-Limited OHM Exposure**: You can speculate on OHM's price appreciation without the full downside risk of holding OHM directly.
-Your maximum loss is limited to early exit fees rather than OHM's price volatility.
+Your maximum loss is limited to the discount applied for early exit rather than OHM's price volatility.

 - **Liquidity Options**: Receipt tokens are fungible and can be traded, and you can even borrow against active redemptions if you need liquidity while maintaining your position.